Clinical Guidance

 Don’t

-- Don’t use prophylactically in ventilated/post-op patients.
+- Don’t use prophylactically in ventilated or routine post-operative patients.

 References & Further Reading